vitorsmends/pointcloud_motion_capture/README.md

 Pointcloud Motion Capture is a ROS 2 package designed to process point clouds for capturing object movements.
 It detects objects using color filters and infers data about their position, velocity, and acceleration.
 *This package was developed and tested in ROS 2 Humble.*

+## License

+This project is licensed under the [MIT License](LICENSE), which means you're free to use, copy, and modify the code, subject to certain conditions.
+See the LICENSE file for more details.

+**Author:** João Vitor S. Mendes\
+**Affiliation:** Brazilian Institute of Robotics - BIR (SENAI CIMATEC)\
+**Maintainer:** João Vitor S. Mendes, vitor.mendes@ieee.org

+The `softrobots_model_based_control` package has been tested under [ROS] Humble and Ubuntu 22.04.
+This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation

 Clone the repository into your ROS 2 workspace and build the package: